gian-hancock/gian-hancock.github.io/content/posts/02-advent-of-code-2022-day-15/index.md

     In my implementation I store a set of ranges as a [dynamic array](https://en.wikipedia.org/wiki/Dynamic_array) ([Rust Vec](https://doc.rust-lang.org/std/vec/struct.Vec.html)) of integer [2-tuples](https://en.wikipedia.org/wiki/Ordered_pair).
 I'm sure I could use a more efficient data structure.
 Perhaps an [interval tree](https://en.wikipedia.org/wiki/Interval_tree), I'm not sure?

 [^actual-solution-type]:
-    In my case it's a "Box" type solution (see fig 15).
+    In my case it's a "Box" type solution (see fig. 15).
 I'm not sure if this is the case for everyone.

 [^brute-force]:
     Actually, some people did [brute force](https://www.reddit.com/r/adventofcode/comments/zmcn64/comment/j0rjkbk/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) it on a GPU, which is pretty cool.